annakrystalli/open-source-workshop/practicalexercises/github/git-01-lets-get-started-with-github.md

 <img src="assets/gk01a.png" alt="title picture" width="700px">

 We'll be using [GitHub](http://www.github.com) and [GitKraken](https://www.gitkraken.com/).
 If you don't already have a GitHub account, please register for one now at [github.com](http://www.github.com).

-Next, let's get started on some practical exercises.
+Let's get started on some practical exercises.

+---

+# Practical exercises

 In this section we'll be:

 1. Creating a new repository locally and on GitHub
 1. Making and versioning changes